 The Lantern Award application includes quantitative questions that focus on performance and outcome metrics, as well as qualitative questions about noteworthy practices and attributes of your emergency department.
 The qualitative questions require brief

 Your story, as you define it in your application, will cover each of these core areas:

 ENA publications, conferences, and the ENA website.
-In addition, award recipients are entitled to use an official Lantern Award seal in communications and advertising for the duration of the award period (e.g., in email signatures, on your website and in advertisements).
+In addition, award recipients are entitled to use an official Lantern Award seal in communications and advertising for the duration of the award period (e.g., in email signatures, on your website).

 The Lantern Award is open to all emergency departments who complete the online application.
 The award period is three years and recipients have the option of re-applying at the end of their award period.

 The first step on your journey to the Lantern Award is to review the Handbook, Coaching Guide, and FAQs completely to determine whether you can provide the measures and stories of excellence that are required to become an award recipient.